 The General Data Protection Regulation (GDPR) comes into force on 25th May 2018.
 Whilst many may not have been aware of it until recently – it was actually first adopted in April 2016 – it’s difficult to miss it now with countless articles in your inbox and on your LinkedIn feed.

 There’s a lot to take in, with a lot of focus on the threat of huge fines.
-This has meant a lot of conversation, speculation, confusion and concern for many as to what it actually means to them, what they need to do about it and how it will impact their business.
-Supporting agencies with business development, marketing and data, we have been taking this very seriously for some time now and looking at what this means to agency (B2B) new business.
+This has meant a lot of conversation, speculation, confusion and concern as people try to understand what it means to them, what they need to do about it and how it will impact their business.
+Our role is to support agencies with business development, marketing and data, so we have been taking this very seriously for some time now and looking at what this means to agency (B2B) new business.

 It’s not all about big fines